mixxorz/slippers/docs/docs/template-tags-filters.md

 {# Output #}
 <input type="text" id="first_name" name="first_name" />
 ```

+The parameters passed to `attrs` are used for both the "key" of the attribute and the name of the variable to source its value from.

 Boolean values are treated differently. `True` values become empty attributes, and `False` values aren't returned at all.